varunneal/varunneal.github.io/content/Essays/Hephaestus, and Demiurge.md

 Would that I might so surely avail to hide him afar from dolorous death; <br>
 but dread fate cometh upon him, verily goodly armor shall be his, <br>
 such that in the afterlife many a one among the multitude  <br>
-shall marvel, 'certainly this belonged to the greatest of men'".  <br>
+shall marvel, 'certainly this belonged to the greatest of men'."  <br>